 For metabolomics studies it is important to superimpose multiple spectra and compare their shape, e.g. to identify which ones are outliers.
 In such a mode, when the user sets a spectrum as the Active spectrum, that spectral curve will be displayed with a thicker curve.
-It will be possible to customize 'Active pen width factor' (2.00 by default) and 'Secondary Transparency' from the 'Edit/Properties/Stack' menu
+Follow the 'Edit/Properties/Stack' menu to customize the 'Active pen width factor' (2.00 by default) and 'Secondary Transparency'.

-Selecting 'Scales' in the left-vertical tabbed menu, we will be able to change the color of the scale, the font, add labels and also show/hide the horizontal and the stacked axes.
+Selecting 'Scales' in the left-vertical tabbed menu, will allow you to change the color of the scale, the font, add labels and also show/hide the horizontal and the stacked axes.
 From the Stacked menu, you can also change the label and the content (arrayed data or just numbers) of the stacked scale or the minimum width of the scale.